The 5 Best Dog Treat Balls Australia: Tested & Evaluated 2023

 The raspberry has openings on two sides (which is important for safety) and ample space inside for you to hide the treats.
 The opening on one side is quite large, but the shape of the treat makes the task of getting the treats out extra challenging.

 The ball is fairly soft but still durable.
 It is approximately the size of a golf ball, which makes it perfect for playing fetch.
-Keep in mind that this size is perfect for small to medium dogs, but it might be too small for larger canines.
+Keep in mind that this size is perfect for small to medium dogs, but it was too small for larger canines belonging to our team of independent experts.
 If your pooch is on the larger side, make sure to check out the other fruit shapes from the Planet Dog Orbee Tuff collection which come in different sizes.

 This final pick is not really a ball, but it does perform all of the same functions!
 This weirdly shaped rubber toy is not only great for playing fetch, but it’s also perfect for stuffing with treats.